iamdtang/skaterdav85.github.io/_posts/2016-08-11-consider-using-json-api-for-your-api.md

 ### "Make your API consistent and write decent documentation"

-Some might say just "make your API consistent and write decent documentation" and you don't need to follow the spec.
-The benefit of a specification is that libraries can be written that adhere to a known format.
+Some might say, "make your API consistent and write decent documentation".
+Then, you don't need to follow a specification.
+The benefit of a spec is that libraries can be written that adhere to a known format.
 With standards in place, open source libraries are created that allow developers to use shared solutions and _write less custom code_.
 Writing less custom code often means easier maintenance.
 Have you ever worked on a project with so much custom code that had little to no documentation and changing that code was either a nightmare or the person who wrote it was responsible for making the changes if they still worked there?
 Sometimes that code is labeled as legacy code that a team may want to rewrite.
 How often do developers write documentation for code they've written that isn't open sourced?
 From my experience, not often.
 Using a popular open source solution likely means there is documentation which helps for long term maintenance and passing your code on to developers after you.

 ## Criticism 2: "What's with the hyphens?"

-Another criticism I've often seen is the hyphenation of attributes.
+Another criticism I've often heard is the hyphenation of attributes.
 For example:

 ```json
 {